lr46916/qThresh/README.md

   first - shape represented as a long value (1 represents a matching character, 0 a gap) second - threshold of that shape

-In order to obtain a more (humanly) readable file format we added a python script "solutionFormatter.py" which is located at a root of this project.
+In order to obtain a more (humanly) readable file format we added a python script, `solutionFormatter.py`.

 Now each shape is represented as a string of "#" and "-" symbol.
 Symbol "#" indicates a character that will be considered for matching on that position and "-" indicates a gap.